Our show

 Our current team

 A dynamic team produces and edits episodes and shares our story with different audiences.
 Markeith Gentry (pictured) is our Senior Producer.
 He is a graduate of North Carolina Central University where he was a performing musician, photographer, and videographer, and he has continued to hone those skills professionally.
 In addition to working with The Measure of Everyday Life, Markeith also helps support WNCU’s music programming.
-In addition, WNCU staff members such as Kimberley Cartwright Pierce and Alshadera (Al) Dawson help ensure our show airs each week.
+In addition, WNCU staff members such as Kimberley Cartwright Pierce and Alshadera (Al) Dawson have helped ensure our show airs each week.
 Kimberley helped develop the original idea for the show along with WNCU General Manager Lackisha Sykes and Al oversees audio engineering at the station in addition to hosting various programs.

 Our extended WNCU family